mratsim/Arraymancer/Design_document.md

 * Shape and strides have a static size known at runtime.
 They might be best implemented as VLAs (Variable Length Array) from an indirection point of view.
 Inconvenient: 2 tensors will not fit in a cache line.

-* If slicing shallow-copies by default like Numpy there is a big risk of gotcha.
-Would a `shallowSlice` proc be better for safety by default but an option for performance?
-Note: since Nim is compiled we can hope that the compiler detects cases where original tensor is not reused and moves instead of copying.
+* For now, shallowCopies will be used only in strategic places, for example when we want to mutate the original reference but use another striding scheme in `slicerMut`.
+Slicing will not return views.
+Contrary to Python, the compiler can do the following optimization:
+  - Copy elision
+  - Move on assignment
+  - Detect if the original Tensor is not used anymore and the copy is unneeded.

 ## Coding-style
 * Prefer `when` to `if` for compile-time evaluation